An Intermediate Program Representation for Optimizing Stream-Based Languages: Implementation Evaluation

 As seen in \Cref{fig:eval:interpreter}, the runtime of all monitors increases linearly because the number of stream evaluations increases either with the number of output streams or stream instances.
-In general a compilation is much faster than an interpretation.
+In general, a compilation is much faster than an interpretation.
 When comparing the interpreter implementation, our new implementation outperforms the old one even without the optimizations by using JIT compilation for the complete StreamIR.
 After applying the StreamIR rewrite rules, the runtime is significantly reduced.
-In contrast, the rewrite rules do not affect the runtime for the geofence compilation to Rust since the Rust compiler is capable of applying all optimizations on its own.
-For the intruder specification however, StreamIR optimizations are able to optimize the runtime of the compiled monitor further.
-The reason for this are optimizations of parameterized streams, which are easy in the StreamIR representation but hard for a Rust program in general.
+In contrast, the rewrite rules mostly do not affect the runtime for the geofence compilation to Rust, since the Rust compiler is capable of applying most optimizations on its own.
+For the intruder specification however, StreamIR optimizations are able to significantly optimize the runtime of the compiled monitor.
+The reason for this are optimizations of parameterized streams, which are easy in the StreamIR representation but hard for a Rust program in general. \ifthenelse{\boolean{fullversion}}{ The individual runtimes are presented in \Cref{app:runtimes} for the interested reader. }{}

 \intextsep{0pt} \paragraph{Algorithmic Fairness.}